iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.1/report.md

 > Can't tell if it's working or not.
 Was in A&E people positive test for Covid 19.<br> :date: __2021-02-15 14:17:33__

 > Worked for a while then malfunctioning creating issues with phone<br> :date: __2021-02-15 13:47:22__

-> Does this app work ?<br> :date: __2021-02-15 12:10:12__

-> The app told me to self isolate for a period of 10 days which ended 2 days before I got the notification.<br> :date: __2021-02-11 08:32:39__

-> Its not working...I have uninstalled it twice and reinstalled and its not even doing checks.
-I havent received anything from this app.
-This needs fixed if its designed to help prevent spread of Covid-19 and save lives.
-Very disappointed<br> :date: __2021-02-11 01:43:48__

-> Absolute waste of time.
-Even after spending 12 days in hospital and being exposed to co-vid, I received nothing from this app<br> :date: __2021-02-10 13:17:55__